Quantitative theory of magnetic interactions in solids: Introduction

 \subsection{A comment on nomenclature}

 Before entering the main results of this review, we make a comment on the form of the Hamiltonian used in this text.
 In the derivations and the examples given below we will use the expressions,

 and

-where $\vec{e}_i$ is a unit vector describing the direction of the magnetic moment of the atom as site $i$.
+where $\vec{e}_i$ is a unit vector describing the direction of the magnetic moment of the atom at site $i$.
 In this review we will refer to the interaction parameters in Eq.~\eqref{neweqn1} either as interatomic exchange or as Heisenberg exchange ($J_{ij}$) and DM interaction ($\vec{D}_{ij}$), or simply as the $J_{ij}$'s or $\vec{D}_{ij}$'s.
 It should also be noted that the definition of the interatomic energy, used in this work, is with a plus sign in front of the summations in Eq.~\eqref{neweqn1}, where the summation is made over pairs of atoms $<ij>$.
 One sometimes uses a slightly different notation, where the summation is made such that $i \ne j$, but the indexes $i$ and $j$ run over all atoms considered in a calculation.
 In this case a factor $1/2$ appears in front of the summations in Eq.~\eqref{neweqn1}, to ensure that each pair interaction is calculated only once.
-Some authors also use a minus sign in front of Eq.~\eqref{neweqn1}.
-In Section~\ref{examples}, where results of exchange parameters are given, we clarify for each case what convention of spin Hamiltonian has been used.
+Some authors choose to use a minus sign in front of Eq.~\eqref{neweqn1}.
+We also note that in the derivation of the interatomic exchange formulate a sum where the local interaction $i=j$ is also considered will be temporally needed as shown e.g. in Eq. (\ref{twoforallsites}.
+Importantly, in Section~\ref{examples}, where results of exchange parameters are given, the numerical values (in the main text and also in the figures) are consistent with the nomenclature given by Eq. (\ref{neweqn1}).